11x-dev/hint-feature-part-1/README.md

 move_tree: this.makePuzzleMoveTree(["e5f5f4"], ["f5e5"], 9, 9),
 ```

-Again, please try the hint feature on the website if you are confused on what you are supposed to do: [kidsgoserver.com](https://kidsgoserver.com/learn-to-play/8/problems/capturing/1)

 This challenge is based on a real feature from a production codebase.
 Feel free to use any resources you like while solving it.

 Enjoyed the challenge?
 Give this repo a ⭐️ to help others find it too!